espressif/idf-eclipse-plugin/README.md

 ![](docs/images/2_environment_pref.png)

 # Configuring Toolchains
 We need to tell Eclipse CDT what core build toolchain and CMake toolchain need to be used to build the project.
-However, this will be auto-detected if you've installed the tools using the `Help > Espressif IDF Tools Manager > Install Tools` option from the Eclipse.
+However, this will be auto-detected if you've installed the tools using the `Help > ESP-IDF Tools Manager > Install Tools` option from the Eclipse.

 If these toolchains are not detected for any reason, please follow the step by step instructions below to add a new toolchain.